WM-SEMERU/csci-435_what_if_tool/README.md

 ## Main Idea
 [Google WIT](https://github.com/PAIR-code/what-if-tool) was the main inspiration for this project.
 Our goal is to create a similar tool purely for focusing on ML models revolving around software engineering design and principles, such as code completion and code generation.

 [BertViz](https://github.com/jessevig/bertviz) is a good first example for where our tool will go.
 We hope to support a full dashboard of several views that researchers would find helpful in order to analyze their models.
-This would probably include newly generated word count charts, probability distributions for new tokens, attention views.
+This would probably include newly generated word count charts, probability distributions for new tokens, and attention views.

 ## Development
 - Pip tool: user can install this tool from pip/conda and utilize with their NLP model
 - Python Backend: user designates dataset and model as parameters for our tool.
 Our tool then runs the model and produces some vector dataset in its object.
+We will probably use GPT2 as our predictive model.
 - Ideas for Frontend
   - Dashboard: Several visuals at the same time.
 This would allow the user to interact with each of the visuals provided
   - One at a time: User designates which view they want to see from their view at any given point